chbh-opensource/chbh-on-bear/docs/meg/acquisition/eyelink_operations_guide.md

 * If possible, have the participant '''remove any mascara''', and replace glasses with our MEG-safe glasses. '''Soft contact lenses can be worn''' during an eye-tracking experiment, but '''hard contact lenses may interfere''' with the '''corneal reflection (CR)''' and thus need to be switched for MEG-safe lenses using our GoPro/Loc-Line assembly.<br /><br />

-<span style="color:green"><span style="font-size:medium">'''Information:'''</span><br />
+!!! info
-'''Mascara.'''
-Eye lashes with mascara will show very dark on the eye image, which can have a negative effect on pupil detection.
+	**Mascara.** Eye lashes with mascara will show very dark on the eye image, which can have a negative effect on pupil detection.
 Mascara shouldn’t be used in the MEG in any case, due to the possibility of metal particles in the makeup.<br />
-'''Soft contact lenses''' usually work quite well.
+	**Soft contact lenses** usually work quite well.
 The edge of lens can be seen from the eye image as pale ring, but it doesn’t usually have an effect on the eye tracking.
 Lenses can also create an extra reflection point, which is very similar to a corneal reflection (1st Purkinje image), but is normally only visible at certain angles.<br />
-'''Hard lenses''' don’t usually work with the EyeLink.
+	**Hard lenses** don’t usually work with the EyeLink.
 They tend to be less stable than soft lenses and can slide partly off the centre of the eye.
 This will produce an eye image, where the pupil is partially cut off.<br />
-'''MEG-glasses'''.
+	**MEG-glasses**.
 The EyeLink will work with our MEG-safe glasses, but it needs to be adjusted very carefully.
 The lenses may reflect IR light, which can disturb the eye tracking.
-Also the success rate for good tracking is lower with the glasses than without.</span><br /><br />
+Also the success rate for good tracking is lower with the glasses than without.

 ## Focusing